dlviegas/todo-list-fastAPI/README.md

 # todo-list-fastAPI

-Creating a To Do list using FastAPI
+First will be created a simple To Do list using FastAPI and then, I will develop analytics based on my performance on these activities.